 This is honestly something I have felt the most guilty about admitting.
 But I’m sure I would have still lived this way had the situation been different, but perhaps with less hemisphere swapping and more staying in one place for longer.
 And I must say that oftentimes my friends have found cheaper RT flight deals than I have had to pay for standby fees.
 I probably would have become a flight deal wizard or something if not for my airline employee parents… But hey, again… always make use of what you’ve got.
 Would be rude not to.

 So there you have it.
+All of these things are how I afford to travel.
 I work totally random jobs in different places and online to save up money for my journey.
 I fly cheaply when I can and arrange tours and accommodation at a fraction of the price if anything in exchange for more work.
 I don’t spend thaaaaaat much money on unnecessary things (at least I try) and I focus my life on seeing more places and attaining new experience rather than material things.
 Unless you consider plane tickets material things… in that case, I want those.

 So I hope this has explained it, guys.
 Please leave me a comment and let me know what you think, if you have any more questions, or if I can explain anything further.
 I‘m still a massive advocate of the fact that everyone can travel, and I would love to help you out if you are planning a trip.
 When you organize your life around the lifestyle you want, things start falling into place… Mine are still falling, will not be fully in place for a long time.
 In fact, I legit might go broke in the next 3 months before I get back to Croatia (its been more expensive catching up with friends at home than I thought… and Iceland wasn’t affordable whatsoever).
 But then again, for all I know I might die tomorrow… and I would rather die doing what I love than saving up for a ‘someday’ that might not even come.
 Follow those dreams, make it work… if you keep believing it, it will be so 🙂